camRight/MetaCodeQuiz/README.md

             still need end text i.e. innerhtml = "EXPIRED"

+            should all answers after timer expire = false? create a variable that checks truthiness on answers

 5. score counter
 if score = true then +1 to score.
 Maybe a for loop? we'll need a variable init for score